Resume Tips

 Answer: LinkedIn shows your network and general profile; a resume provides targeted, detailed evidence for a specific role.
 Most employers require both.

-What does a resume do that an application doesn't?
+What does a resume do that an application does not?

 Answer: Applications collect basic data; resumes tell your career story, showcase achievements, and demonstrate how you think and communicate.